kylln20/WRO_FE_2023-24/README.md

 &nbsp;

 ### Turning <sub> (Obstacle Challenge) </sub>
-Unlike the open challenge, in the obstacle challenge, we can't detect turns by the areas of walls due to the need to avoid pillars.
-To compensate, the obstacle challenge code instead enters a turning mode once the nearest mat line (blue if travelling clockwise, orange if travelling counter-clockwise) has been detected and is of a certain area to ensure we are at a corner.
+Unlike the open challenge, in the obstacle challenge, we can't detect turns by the areas of walls due to the need to avoid pillars at the entrance and exit of the turn.
+To compensate, the obstacle challenge code instead enters a turning mode once the nearest mat line (blue if travelling clockwise, orange if travelling counter-clockwise) has been detected and is of a certain area.

 The car is automatically set to the maximum 50-degree turning angle to ensure it can see pillars as quickly as possible after a turn.

 If it detects a signal pillar, the turn ends immediately, and the angle calculation is based on the signal pillar.
-Otherwise, like in the open challenge, the program will stop turning when the difference between the two wall contours has decreased to a certain threshold, and the angle calculation will be based on the wall area difference.
+Otherwise, like in the open challenge, the program will exit the turning mode when the difference between the two wall contours has decreased to a certain threshold, and the angle calculation will be based on the wall area difference.

 If a pillar is detected during a turn, we found the car may struggle in certain cases to successfully turn around the pillar when the angle of approach is very narrow.
 To counteract this, we added a 6th region of interest for detecting the wall in front to turn earlier.
 If a turn is ended by seeing a pillar, we check if this region of interest is filled and turn to the maximum angle based on the color of the pillar (left if red, right if green) even if we still detect the pillar.

-If the pillar's area becomes too large while turning, the car turned too early and is on course to hit.
+If the pillar's area becomes too large while turning, that indicates that the car turned too early and is on course to hit.
 In this case, we straighten the car's turning angle until the area is lower than a certain threshold to avoid collision.

 As we don't want this region of interest to interfere with our regular driving algorithms, the region of interest is only present when a turn is ended by seeing a pillar and is hidden once it passes the pillar and the region of interest no longer detects the wall in front.
 This approach makes the car turn earlier making the turns around pillars much more consistent, allowing our car to control better at faster speeds.

 &nbsp;